 Cards were designed with different messages suitable for Birthdays, Valentine's Day, Mother's Day, Christmas and so on.

-The card was designed as a wrap to hold the flower gift and to reverse so that the message would be visible.
+The card was also designed as a wrap to hold the flower gift and to reverse so that the inside message would be visible.

 At this point the prototype was minimally viable and ready for testing in the market place.
-To begin the test, we had to figure out a way for the product to set up in the retail channel, namely gift stores, such as Hallmark.
+To begin the test, we had to figure out a way for the product to set up in the retail channel.
+We decided to approach gift stores, such as Hallmark.

 The trays were designed to fit on counters near cash registers so they would stimulate an impulse buy as customers checked out.
 The typical customer had never seen a preserved rose and, therefore, the banner's job was to educate the customer and provide a reason to buy the gift.

-The complete analysis is not discussed here since our purpose is just to show you how we transitioned from an idea to a vision and then design a minimal viable product that could be used as a reliable test in the market place.
+The complete analysis is not discussed here since our purpose is just to show you how we transitioned from an idea to a vision and then to design a minimal viable product that could be used as a reliable test in the market place.
 Click the button below to see a sample of a presentation illustrating the potential of the product.